Insurance bad faith in Nevada is when an insurance company refuses to defend or indemnify a policy holder without a reasonable basis.

 - Not having reasonable standards for investigating claims.

-- Misrepresentation of the policy provisions or failing to communicate with the policy holder regarding a claim.
+- Misrepresentation of the policy provisions or failing to communicate with you regarding a claim.

 - Denying a claim that should clearly be covered or failing to give adequate reasons for refusal to disburse a claim.

-- Ignoring the claim or misleading the policy holder about coverage.
+- Ignoring the claim or misleading you about coverage.

-- Negatively affecting the policy holder’s ability to defend against a third-party claim.
+- Negatively affecting your ability to defend against a third-party claim.

 - Delaying payment or underpaying on a valid claim (“undervaluing a claim”) for no good reason.